charlieijk/RunescapeCombatBot/Alternate_Server_Remote.md

 ## Clone elsewhere

-On another machine, copy `.remotes/selfhost.git` and run `git clone /path/to/selfhost.git RunescapeCombatBot` to avoid GitHub entirely.
+On another machine, copy `.remotes/selfhost.git` and run `git clone /path/to/selfhost.git RunescapeSimulator` to avoid GitHub entirely.

 Feel free to rename the `.remotes` folder or host it on NAS/USB when you want a portable “server”.